Diversity in hydrogen-rich envelope mass of type II supernovae (I): $V$-band light curve modeling: Result

 Here, $M_{\rm Ni,1}$, $R_{\rm 500}$, $M_{\rm Henv, 10}$ and $E_{\rm 1}$ are $M_{\rm Ni}$, $R$, $M_{\rm Henv}$ and $E$ in the units of 1\,$ M_{\rm \odot}$, 500\, $R_{\rm \odot}$, 10\,$M_{\rm \odot}$ and 1 foe, and $C_{\rm f}$ is the normalized constant that depends on the model grid (\citealt{kasen09,kepler16,goldberg19}).

-In \citealt{kepler16} and \citealt{goldberg19}, the effect of Ni-heating is investigated in a relatively narrow range of $f_{\rm rad}$\,=1.00\,-\,1.15, while the model grid in this work encompasses a largely expanded parameter space, and $f_{\rm rad}$ ranges from 1.00\,to\,1.70.
-Applying Equation \ref{Eq:tp_ni_form2} to the models with $f_{\rm rad}\,<$1.15, we derive $C_{\rm f}$ = 52, as shown in the lower panel of Figure \ref{fig:ni_example}.
+In \citet{kepler16} and \citet{goldberg19}, the effect of the Ni-heating was investigated in a relatively narrow range of $f_{\rm rad}$\,=1.00\,-\,1.15, while the model grid in this work encompasses a largely expanded parameter space, and $f_{\rm rad}$ ranges from 1.00 to 1.70.
+Applying Equation \ref{Eq:tp_ni_form2} to the models with $f_{\rm rad}\,<$1.15, we derive $C_{\rm f}$ = 49, as shown in the lower panel of Figure \ref{fig:ni_example}.
 For comparison, the result from \citet{goldberg19}, where $C_{\rm f}$\,=\,87, is also plotted.
 The result in this work is more consistent with that from \citet{kepler16} where $C_{\rm f}$\,=\,50.
-However, unlike the results in previous works, we find that a single value of $C_{\rm f}$ can not provide reasonably good fit for all the models.
-When $f_{\rm rad}$ increases to $>$\,1.2, we find significant deviations, where the fit to these models returns $C_{\rm f}$\,=\,97.
+However, unlike the results in previous works, we find that a single value of $C_{\rm f}$ can not provide a reasonably good fit to the entire model grid.
+When $f_{\rm rad}$ increases to $>$\,1.2, we find significant deviations, where the fit to these models returns $C_{\rm f}$\,=\,114.
 The difference in $C_{\rm f}$ is not surprising: indeed, the models with $f_{\rm rad}>$\,1.2 are large in $M_{\rm Ni}$ but low in $E$ and $M_{\rm Henv}$.
 The amount of radioactive energy, which is proportional to $M_{\rm Ni}$, dominates over internal energy at recombination, which scales as $E$.
-The recombination is therefore more affected than models that radioactive energy and internal energy are comparable ($f_{\rm rad}\,\le$\,1.2), which is reflected in the increase in $C_{\rm f}$.
+The recombination is therefore more affected than in the models with $f_{\rm rad}\,\le$\,1.2; it is reflected in the increase in $C_{\rm f}$.

 Similar to \citet{goldberg19}, where the scaling relation connecting $t_p$ with $M_{\rm Ni}$, $M_{\rm Henv}$, $E$, and $R$ was suggested for $^{56}$Ni-rich events, we perform a power-law fit to the models with $M_{\rm Ni}$\,$\geq$\,0.04\,$M_{\rm \odot}$, and find